 geometry representations and transformations; rendering and light models; rasterization and antialiasing techniques; and basic animation.

-Laboratory schedule: number of sessions per week and duration of each session

-1 x 3 hour session per week.

-week 1 intro to opengl - draw lines

-week 2 intro to maya - modeling/UI

-week 3 solid constructive geometry (CSG) in maya

-week 4 maya scripting language

-week 5 prep/open lab for project 1

-week 6 opengl cameras/primitives

-week 7 maya rendering and shading

-week 8 prep/open lab for project 2

-week 9 maya procedural animation

-week 10 make-up

-Area Core Advanced Area Core Advanced

-Algorithms 25 15 Data Structures 5

-Software Design 10 15 Prog.
-Languages 10 10

-Comp.
+Laboratory schedule: number of sessions per week and duration of each session 1 x 3 hour session per week.
+Laboratory projects (specify number of weeks on each) week 1 intro to opengl - draw lines week 2 intro to maya - modeling/UI week 3 solid constructive geometry (CSG) in maya week 4 maya scripting language week 5 prep/open lab for project 1 week 6 opengl cameras/primitives week 7 maya rendering and shading week 8 prep/open lab for project 2 week 9 maya procedural animation week 10 make-up Estimate Curriculum Category Content (percent of time) Core Advanced Core Advanced Area Area 25 Algorithms 15 Data Structures 5 10 Software Design 10 15 Prog.
+Languages 10 Comp.
 Arch.
-10

-Every student is required to submit at least \\\0\ written reports (not including exams, tests, quizzes, or commented programs) of typically \\\\\ pages and to make \\\\\ oral presentations of typically \\\\\ minute's duration.
+10 Oral and Written Communications: Every student is required to submit at least 0 written reports (not including exams, tests, quizzes, or commented programs) of typically pages and to make oral presentations of typically minute's duration.
 Include only material that is graded for grammar, spelling, style, and so forth, as well as for technical content, completeness, and accuracy.

-Please list the topics that address the social and ethical implications of computing covered in all course sections.
+Social and Ethical Issues Please list the topics that address the social and ethical implications of computing covered in all course sections.
 Estimate the class time spent on each topic.
-In what ways are the students in this course graded on their understanding of these topics (e.g., test questions, essays, oral presentations, and so forth)?

-Please list the types of theoretical material covered, and estimate the time devoted to such coverage.

-geometry manipulation - 2.5 lectures matrix transformation - 2 lectures applied linear algebra - 1.5 lecture physics of light transfer - 2 lectures problem solving in class, in projects, in exams related to geometry, physics, motion control two - three programming intensive projects requiring independent design and implementation
+In what ways are the students in this course graded on their understanding of these topics (e.g., test questions, essays, oral presentations, and so forth)? n/a problem solving in class, in projects, in exams related to geometry, physics, motion control two - three programming intensive projects requiring independent design and implementation